-Paper logs and manual record keeping has become outdated for quite some time now, but from this year, truck drivers and fleet owners will finally become hassle-free.
-The HOS Mandate 2019 has passed an official rule for all drivers to use electronic logging devices or ELDs to record their hours of service.
+Paper logs and manual record-keeping become outdated for quite some time now due to hours of service rules, but from this year, truck drivers and fleet owners will finally become hassle-free.

-Don’t worry – the mandate is only for commercial truck drivers or carriers who are required to keep a record of their Hours of Service in compliance with the US Federal hours of service regulations.
+Don’t worry – the fmcsa hours of service eld mandate is only for commercial truck drivers or carriers who are required to keep a record of their dot service hours in compliance with the fmcsa hours of service rules.

-Although some fleet owners and bus services have been using the ELD HOS system to record the hours of duty status or RODS, the mandate has caused a stir among those who weren’t.
+Although some fleet owners and bus services have been using the Hours of service ELD system to record the hours of duty status or RODS, however, the fmcsa hours of service ELD mandate has caused a stir among those who weren’t.

 What is an ELD?

 As we mentioned before, ELDs are electronic logging devices which help drivers record the dot hours.

 These devices created to make truck drivers hours of service easily accessible, organized, and accurate.

 The device connects to the vehicle’s engine itself and transfers correct information of the driver hours of service.

 If you’re new to this hours of service rules, then you’ll need to start from scratch.